driesk81/home-assistant-modbus-home-battery-blauhoff/README.md

 * Known issue:  Component modbus_controller took a long time for an operation (0.05 s) and Components should block for at most 20-30ms i seen no effect or solution.
 * Please be kind this is the first yaml i have ever written :-)

-hardware used:
+# hardware used:
+   * Blauhoff all in one BMS
    * ESP32
    * TTL to RS485 converter
    * some wire

-setup home assistant with:
+# setup home assistant with:
   * HACS
   * ESPHome
   * Power Flow Card

+# setup
 Flash ESPHome to ESP32
 Edit yaml on ESP32